The Traditional School of Classical Italian Fencing – Serving Albuquerque and the state of New Mexico

 Membership of Red Sun Classical Fencing

-Red Sun Classical Fencing is pleased to announce an Instra-Sala tournament to be held in honor of the 6th anniversary of the founding of Red Sun Classical Fencing.
+Red Sun Classical Fencing is pleased to announce an Instra-Sala tournament to be held in honor of the belated 6th anniversary of the founding of Red Sun Classical Fencing.
 All Fencers of Red Sun Classical Fencing are invited to compete against your fellow Fencers of the school.
 Novices are encouraged to attend so that they can help judge the bouts of the tournament.
-To the winner of this tournament, the prize will be free tuition for the month of November.
+To the winner of this tournament, the prize will be free tuition for the month of June.

 Protective Equipment Requirements